RETURN TO ARCHIVE

 2) In the Gospel nave, a 17th-century colonial crypt near the transept and the Main Altar (Santa Rosa sector).

-4) In the bell tower, highly disturbed colonial burials were found (a mass grave).
-In the southern part, a double surface wall built with Killke stone was identified, where a series of completely aligned skulls (ritual type) were attached to the wall.
+4) In the bell tower, highly disturbed colonial burials (a mass grave) were found.
+In the southern part, a double-faced wall built with Killke stone was identified, where a series of completely aligned skulls (of a ritual type) were attached to the wall.

 pirambla heritage team

-excavations koricancha 2001-2002: ernesto paz & prior hector herrera
+excavations koricancha 2001-2002: architect ernesto paz & prior hector herrera

 anselm pi rambla, prior hector herrera & father pablo